 What Are They Placed For?

-Implants can be placed with several ideas in mind.
-You may choose to have an implant placed for a single tooth replacement.
-This is relatively simple to understand being that there is only an implant screw, a connector called an abutment, and a new tooth or crown.
+Most often a dental implant is placed for a single tooth replacement.
+This has three parts and is relatively simple to understand.
+There is the implant screw, a connector called an abutment, and a new tooth or crown.
 See the animation below to help visualize this.
 They look and feel like real teeth, and patients often forget which of their teeth is the implant.